uncms-dev/uncms/docs/development.md

 ## Read the philosophy guide

-[]
+You should read [the philosophy of UnCMS](philosophy.md) before implementing new features.
+There are certain features that will never be considered for UnCMS, such as multiple concurrent versions of one page.
+And features that are not useful for the overwhelming majority of projects are best implemented in your project, not in UnCMS.

 ## Testing

 UnCMS aims for a very high code coverage percentage.
-Eventually, the goal is to reach 100% coverage, and to enforce this in CI.
-Any new features should probably have a test.
+Eventually, the goal is to reach 100% coverage, and to enforce this in CI, so any new features should be fully covered by tests.
 Any bug fixes might need a regression test.

 You should write new tests as pytest test functions.